 Jew Town in Mattancherry is where a community of Cochin Jews used to live in the area.
 They are the oldest community of Jews in India and have been residing here since the times of King Solomon in 900BCE.

 Although the Jewish community here thrived in centuries past and in 1950 there were approximately 250 Cochin Jews residing Kochi.
 Today, there are only six Paradesi Jewish people that remain.
 You can read more about this here.

-If you are interested in exploring more of the Paradesi culture here, then you must head to the Paradesi Synagogue which is epicentre of their community.
+If you are interested in exploring more of the Paradesi culture here, then you must head to the Paradesi Synagogue which is epicenter of their community.

 In 1968, on the 400th anniversary of refuge, the Paradesi Synagogue was given a mazeltov (congratulations) by the Prime Minister of India at the time, Indira Gandhi.

 Today, you can visit the Synagogue for just 5 rupees to learn about the arrival of the Jewish people in South India and admire the stunning architecture here.